NethServer/nethserver-cockpit/docs/docs/api/system-roles.md

 ```

 Invocation example:

 ```bash
 echo '{"role":"domain admins"}'|/usr/libexec/nethserver/api/system-roles/read| jq
 ```

 #### applications

-it returns the complete list of system and applications modules to create the cockpit dropdown menus for the role delegations in the groups panel
+It returns the complete list of system and applications modules to create the cockpit dropdown menus for the role delegations in the groups panel

 Example:

 ```json
 {
   "system": [